 The British singer and songwriter captivates us with both his music and his hairstyle.
 So take a leaf out of Bay’s book and accessorise your locks with a hat.
 It’s a great way of adding personality to your look, and if you’re time-poor, it’ll also a good way to hide your less-than-fresh mane (a win-win!).

-Instead, draw inspiration from his current look that’s more casual and effortless – a positively grown-up take on the long hair trend – especially if you have naturally wavy or curly textures.
+Draw inspiration from Russell Brand’s casual and effortless – a positively grown-up take on the long hair trend – especially if you have naturally wavy or curly textures.

 The One Direction singer is another great example of how men with long hair can sport wavy tresses.
 Harry Styles has been quite daring with his locks, trialling man buns, headbands, half-up ‘dos and even half cornrows.

-The actor and model has grown out his hair and distanced himself from his sleek, polished image.
-Why should you consider him as your hair hero?
-Because Vanessa Hudgens’ beau does a fantastic job of rocking the effortless and cool look of a Californian surfer.
+The actor and model has grown out his hair and distanced himself from his sleek, polished image in favour of this cool, Californian surfer vibe.

 Editor’s tip: For that effortless, fresh-off-the-beach look, make sure to spritz your hair with a texturising spray.
-For this look, we always turn to the TONI&GUY Messy Salt Spray for giving us that surfer look.
+For this look, we recommend spritzing the TONI&GUY Sea Salt Texturising Spray through damp hair before drying to give you that surfer look.

 Like Orlando Bloom, we have to applaud Chris Hemsworth for being able to sport long hair on and off the screen.